nephio-project/docs/content/en/docs/neo-porch/2_concepts/theory.md

   * Sort and filter based on package metadata (labels) or a selection of field values.
   * To improve performance and latency, package revisions are automatically discovered and cached in Porch upon repository registration.
-  * Porch's repository-synchronisation then polls the repository at a user-customisable interval to keep the cache up to date.
+  * Porch's repository-synchronisation then polls the repository at a user-customizable interval to keep the cache up to date.
 * Retrieve details of an individual package revision.
 * Discover upstream packages with new latest revisions to which their downstream packages can be upgraded.
 * Identify deployment-ready packages that are available to be deployed by the chosen deployment software.